 Vermicomposting is the technical name for what has become known as worm composting—the process of using various species of earthworms to digest and convert organic material into useable garden compost.
 Traditional ready-made vermicomposting bins can be a convenient way to start turning your food scraps into compost for the garden.
-But there are often two problems with ready-made bins: either they're too expensive or they're too large.
+There are often two problems with ready-made bins: either they're too expensive or they're too large.
 Worm bins can cost upward of $100 dollars or more in many retail outlets.
-And while they work well, most gardeners would rather spend their money on plants.
+While they work well, most gardeners would rather spend their money on plants.

 The solution to both the financial and space issues is to make your own worm bin.
-And five-gallon buckets, such as the kind you can buy from your local home center for a few dollars, fit the bill perfectly.
+Five-gallon buckets, such as the kind you can buy from your local home center for a few dollars, fit the bill perfectly.

 Creating your own vermicomposting bin is a very inexpensive project.
 Here's what you'll need:

-- Shredded newspaper or cardboard for your worm bedding.
+- Shredded newspaper or cardboard: Use this for your worm bedding.

 Vermicomposting bins are structured so that the worms will start out with bedding and food on one level.
 As that level gets digested and turned into vermicompost, you start adding food and bedding to the next level.
 The worms instinctively migrate up into that level, leaving behind finished vermicompost for you to use in your garden.
 You simply keep switching back and forth between the two buckets, emptying finished compost then adding fresh food and bedding as the worms break it down for you.
 So what's the third bucket for?
 To catch any moisture created as a byproduct from the other two bins—you can harvest this "vermicompost tea" and use it to fertilize your plants.